-Bernstein’s recent articles include "Utopian Movements: Nikki Giovanni and the Convocation Following the Virginia Tech Massacre" in African American Review and "Signposts on the Road Less Taken: John Newton Hyde’s Anti-Racist Illustrations of African American Children" in the inaugural issue of J19: The Journal of Nineteenth-Century Americanists.
-Other articles have appeared in PMLA, Theatre Journal, Social Text, and other journals.
-Bernstein’s 2009 article "Dances with Things: Material Culture and the Performance of Race" won two prizes: the Outstanding Article award from the Association for Theatre in Higher Education (ATHE) and the Vera Mowry Roberts Award for Research and Publication, given by the American Theatre and Drama Society for the best essay published in English.
+Bernstein’s recent articles include “Utopian Movements: Nikki Giovanni and the Convocation Following the Virginia Tech Massacre,” which was published in African American Review and won that journal’s 2014 Darwin T. Turner Award for “the best essay representing any period in African American or pan-African literature and culture.”
+Her article, “‘I’m Very Happy to Be in the Reality-Based Community’: Alison Bechdel’s Fun Home, Digital Photography, and George W. Bush,” was just published in the March 2017 issue of American Literature.
+Other essays have appeared in PMLA, Theatre Journal, Modern Drama, J19: The Journal of Nineteenth-Century Americanists, Children’s Literature Association Quarterly, Theatre Topics, and other journals.
+Bernstein’s 2009 article "Dances with Things: Material Culture and the Performance of Race" was published in Social Text, and it won two prizes: the Outstanding Article award from the Association for Theatre in Higher Education (ATHE) and the Vera Mowry Roberts Award for Research and Publication, given by the American Theatre and Drama Society for the best essay published in English.

 12 Quincy St.

 Office: Boylston G31